lemonstand/lemonsync/build-instructions.md

 sudo rm -rf build dist

+# Add -binary to the version string

+sed -i '' 's/LemonSync v0.1.21/LemonSync v0.1.21-binary/' lemonsync/LemonSync.py

-# Will create a binary in dist/
+# Will create the binary in dist/

 sudo pyinstaller runner --onefile

+# Rename the built binary

+mv dist/runner dist/lemonsync

+# Deactivate the virtualenv

 deactivate

-# Rename the built binary

-mv runner lemonsync

 # Optional: uninstall the version of Python installed by Homebrew in the first step